 If you work in tech, you probably already know what UX and UI are.
-However, if you’re new to design or you’re looking to create an app for the first time, it can be crucial for you to understand the difference.
+However, those new to design or looking to create their first app, it is essential to understand the difference.

-UX design stands for user experience design, which incorporates the ways in which a user is actually supposed to interact with, navigate through, and command the app.
-UI design, on the other hand, stands for User Interface design, and this describes more of the actual physical layout and look of the app: how things are sized, illustrated, laid out, and more.
+UX design stands for user experience design.
+It is concerned with the ways in which a user interacts with and navigates through an app.
+UI design, on the other hand, stands for User Interface design, and is the physical look of the app.

 In the past, there have been times that UI has been more important than UX when it comes to design.
-Prioritising UI means that you ensure that the app looks great, while not valuing the way that it works, as much.
+Prioritising UI means that you ensure that the app looks great, and conforms to brand guidelines.
 However, today, when it comes to app design: UX reigns supreme.
-So, if you’re planning to create an app in the coming year, here are some reason that you should be focused on your users’ experience when you create it–not necessarily what they see on their screen.
+If you’re planning to create an app, here are some reason that you should be focused on UX.

 Function over Form

 We live in an on-demand world.
-We can order food at the click of a button and have it arrive at our doorstep, and we can choose which television shows we want to watch when, and decide whether we want to watch advertisements or not.
+We can order food at the click of a button and have it arrive at our doorstep.
+We can choose which television shows we want to watch when, and decide whether we want to skip advertisements.
 For that reason, it’s important for apps to offer users convenience and ease.
-While users still like an app that looks good, they prioritise one that makes their experience as convenient and intuitive as possible, which falls in line with the general valuing of things that are easy and fast today.When it comes to app design: UX reigns supreme.Click To Tweet
+While users still like an app that looks good, they prioritise experience over everything.
+The best apps makes their experience as convenient and intuitive as possible.
+This approach promotes valuing of things that are easy and fast as most people expect.When it comes to app design: UX reigns supreme.Click To Tweet

 Mobile Usage Takes Over